+Your name:

+Your Address:

+Telephone numbers: Daytime: Evening:

+e-mail address:

+Dear

-Your name: Your Address: Telephone numbers: Daytime: Evening: e-mail address: Dear I submitted a formal complaint to the school on and am dissatisfied by the procedure that has been followed.
-My complaint was submitted to and I received a response from I have attached copies of my formal complaint and of the response(s) from the school.
-I am dissatisfied with the way in which the procedure was carried out, because: You may continue on separate paper, or attach additional documents, if you wish.
+I submitted a formal complaint to the school on and am dissatisfied by the procedure that has been followed.

+My complaint was submitted to and I received a response from

+I have attached copies of my formal complaint and of the response(s) from the school.

+I am dissatisfied with the way in which the procedure was carried out, because:

+You may continue on separate paper, or attach additional documents, if you wish.

 Number of Additional pages attached =

-What actions do you feel might resolve the problem at this stage?
+What actions do you feel might resolve the problem at this stage What actions do you feel might resolve the problem at this stage?

 Signature:

+G

 Date:

-School use
+Cabaal yaa

-Date Form received:
+School use Date Form received:

 Received by:

 Date acknowledgement sent:

 Acknowledgement sent by:

+1

-Request referred to: Date:
+Request referred to:

+Date: